-Taking nutritional Olive supplements can benefit Rosai-Dorfman disease patients on Methotrexate cancer treatment.
-But avoid Olive supplements if on Decitabine treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Olive can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Olive when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Olive extracts or nutritional supplements may benefit Primary Serous Cystadenoma of the Pancreas patients on Radiation treatment over Arugula nutritional supplements.
+But Olive supplements or Olive extracts offer less benefit if on Imatinib treatment for Primary Dermatofibrosarcoma Protuberans compared to Hesperidin.
+Similarly, taking nutritional supplements Olive may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Persimmon.
+But avoid nutritional supplements Olive when at genetic risk of cancer due to mutation of gene POLH.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Olive.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Serous Cystadenoma of the Pancreas or Primary Dermatofibrosarcoma Protuberans, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Olive.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Olive?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene CDKN1B?
-Are the implications of taking Olive supplements in Myeloproliferative Neoplasms the same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment Decitabine or on Methotrexate?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Olive extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene POLH?
+Are the implications of Primary Serous Cystadenoma of the Pancreas the same as Primary Dermatofibrosarcoma Protuberans?
+Is it one and the same if you are on treatment with Imatinib or Radiation?

 Olives are drupes or stone fruits of an evergreen tree/shrub called Olea europaea or Olive Tree, native to Mediterranean Europe, Asia, and Africa.
 Olive oil is extracted from the liquid fat of the olives.
 Olive oil is usually used as a part of a healthy Mediterranean diet.
 Olives are packed with antioxidants and have many health benefits.
 Olives are rich in healthy fats and low in carbohydrates.
 Following are some of the potential health benefits of olives: